 For example, here is a profit optimization curve as revealed by a conjoint analysis market simulator:

 We can even use market simulators to search for optimal prices and features for tiered product line offerings, such as gold, silver, and bronze offerings.

-CBC (Choice-Based Conjoint)— A Strong Pricing Tool
+CBC (Choice-Based Conjoint)— A Strong Pricing Tool for Pricing Research

 Because choice-based conjoint shows respondents sets of competing products with realistic features and price ranges similar to how buyers see and evaluate products in the marketplace, CBC is a very effective pricing research method.

 A strength of CBC is that we do not need to assume each brand has the same price sensitivity.
 Depending on the brand’s reputation and brand equity, price elasticity can and should differ.